 The truth is that it varies depending on your industry, business, what you’re selling and even the specific conversion action you’re tracking.

 But if you’re curious to see how you stack up against industry averages, check out the data provided by Search Engine Watch.
 They state that most conversion rates range from 0,5% to 3%.
 Surprised?

 Here’s the thing: while there are lots of other conversion rate statistics out there, what qualifies as a good conversion rate for you will ultimately be specific to your business and ad campaign.

 To calculate your conversion rate, you need to be tracking conversions.
 You can do that by setting up conversion tracking in both Google Analytics and Google AdWords.

 Once you set up conversion tracking you can finally see the results of your PPC ad campaigns and determine what’s working and what needs more work.

 Now, it’s easier if you have a good developer around to make sure you set up conversion tracking correctly.
-Alternatively, if you’d like all the hassle taken out of PPC advertising, our team of experts is happy to do it for you.
-With PPC Management from 123 Reg you benefit from all the advantages of PPC, while someone does the hard work for you.
+Alternatively, if you’d like all the hassle taken out of PPC advertising, hire an expert.

 Conversion rate is one of the most important metrics that can help you to measure the success of your PPC campaign.
 It tells you what percentage of users clicking your ads is actually doing what you want them to do, whether that’s buying a product, signing up for a webinar or subscribing to your newsletter.